 A conceptual approach to physics-forces, matter, and energy with 21st century applications.
 Meets the General Education Physical Science requirement.
+Does not apply to a major or minor.
 Weekly: 3 lectures, 1 recitation, and a 2-hour lab.
 Prerequisite: MATH145 or 166 or STAT285 or MPE P2.